Panthers vs. Hurricanes: Odds, total, moneyline - Stanley Cup Semifinals Game 3

 - Florida and its opponent have gone over 5.5 combined goals in 69 of 96 games this season.

-- The Panthers have been victorious in 13 of their 22 games when they were listed as a moneyline favorite this season (59.1%).
+- The Panthers have been victorious in 13 of their 22 games when they were favored on the moneyline this season (59.1%).

-- The Hurricanes have claimed an upset victory in five of the 10 games they have played as an underdog this season.
+- This season the Hurricanes have five wins in the 10 games in which they've been an underdog.

-- Carolina is 7-6 when it is the underdog by -110 or longer on the moneyline.
+- Carolina has gone 7-6 when oddsmakers have made them underdogs of -110 or longer on the moneyline.

 Panthers Player Props